 Job interviews never seem to get easier, no matter how many of them you’ve been through.
 You are meeting new people, and have to sell yourself and your skills, all while being enthusiastic during each interview.
 You have to make a great first impression, have knowledge of your target company, and of course, know exactly how to convey that you’re the perfect fit for the job.
-This being said, there are ways you can make job interviews less stressful.
+That being said, there are ways you can make job interviews less stressful.

 Spend a little time prior to the interview to prepare, and you’ll find the interview process much easier.
 The key to an effective interview is your ability to remain confident and positive and to share ways in which your skills can contribute to the company.
 With advance preparation, you should be able to project the experiences that make you the ideal candidate and an asset to the company.